grusha89/digitalgarden/_notes/Documents/Document detail/Document detail. Outgoing Invoice.md

 	* text input
 * "Variable symbol"
 	* text input
+	* VAR symbol is automatically cleaned of all non-numeric characters during manual invoice issuance.
 * "Constant symbol"
+	* max.
+10 symbols
 * "Specific symbol"
 * "Order number"
 	* when is filled can trigger the [[Automatic pairing order with incoming invoice]]